WillCoates/ProjectAltisLinux/README.md

 Due to how the launcher currently works, wine has to be installed in a directory named wine along side the launcher, as well as the contents of the pythonpath directory.

+## Building

+To build, just run qmake and then make in a terminal.